Season three is a point of entry for new players, but is it ruining the game for the long-time fans?

 If you’re new to Telltale’s Walking Dead franchise, then let me give you a small rundown: the dead are rising and feasting on the living, and the living are all raging assholes who only look out for themselves.
 The series began with 8-year-old Clementine being found and rescued by a convicted murderer on his way to jail when the dead started to attack.
 Throughout the years (and seasons), Clementine has seen a great deal of death and sadness after surviving such a long time.
 Now a teenager, and with her dearly loved and trusted friends either dead or elsewhere, she’s cold, alone, and not looking for any more people to become close to.

 Enter Season Three (S3).
-Titled The New Frontier, it follows a small extended family years after the dawn of the walkers or Muertos.
+Titled A New Frontier, it follows a small extended family years after the dawn of the walkers or Muertos.
 Javier “Javi” Garcia, a disgraced, former professional baseball player leads his family and the game as the main protagonist, accompanied by his older brother’s second wife, Kate, and her cynical stepchildren, Gabriel and Mariana.

 So, why isn’t Clementine the star of the show again?
 Well, as the gaming industry grows and games/genres become more and more popular, there has to be an entry point for newcomers that isn’t four years in the past and a console generation ago.
 That’s exactly the reasoning behind Telltale’s introduction of new people to care about; a place for people to begin their Walking Dead journey without having to wade through 20-hours of backstory.